-Earlier this year, Mercer’s 2017 Quality of Living survey ranked Singapore as the top city to live in—thanks to its infrastructures.
+Earlier this year, Mercer’s 2017 Quality of Living survey ranked Singapore as the top city to live in—thanks to its infrastructure.
 However, the country is also facing challenges when it comes to employment.

-In fact, the Ministry of Manpower revealed that the employment growth rate in Singapore was as its slowest since 2003.
-The average unemployment rate also rose to its highest to 2.1% since 2010.
-Thus, it is not surprising that fresh graduates are facing difficult times to land full-time jobs.
+In fact, the Ministry of Manpower revealed that the employment growth rate in Singapore was at its slowest since 2003.
+Moreover, the average unemployment rate also rose to its highest of 2.1% in 2010.
+Thus, it is not surprising that fresh graduates face difficult times in landing full-time jobs.

-It was reported earlier this year that some graduates are forced to do internships or pursue further studies to broaden their employment horizon.
+They reported earlier this year that some graduates are forced to do internships or pursue further studies to broaden their employment horizons.

 But why is it difficult to find a job in the city-state?

-One of the reasons it is difficult to find a job in Singapore is because of the competitive labour market.
+One of the reasons it is difficult to find a job in Singapore is the competitive labour market.

-Citizens and expats are competing for the highly educated workforce.
+Citizens and expats are competing for a highly educated workforce.
 In fact, 29.1% of the country’s residents aged 25 years and over are university graduates.
-Add to that the fact that Singapore offers enticing work opportunities for the global talents.
+Add to that the fact that Singapore offers enticing work opportunities for global talents.

 Are you an honour student in Information Technology?
-Systems Analysts currently earns SGD 5,593 per month.
+Systems Analysts currently earn SGD 5,593 per month.

 Who would not want to earn that much, right?

-The same thing goes if you are looking for a “blue collar job” or jobs that require manual labour.
+The same thing goes for looking for a “blue-collar job” or jobs that require manual labour.
 Singapore is a small and economically prosperous country.
-It is surrounded by rather larger, developing countries.
-This makes the country attractive to overseas blue collar workers.
+Rather larger, developing countries surround it.
+That’s why it makes the country attractive to overseas blue-collar workers.

-“The decline was mainly due to a decrease in Work Permit Holders in Marine and Construction, a result of low oil prices and continued weakness in construction activities respectively.”
+“The decline was mainly due to a decrease in Work Permit Holders in Marine and Construction due to low oil prices and continued weakness in construction activities, respectively.”

-In line with this, the Singaporean government seeks to boost the construction industry.
+The Singaporean government seeks to boost the construction industry in line with this.
 How?
-By bringing forward SGD 700 million worth of public amenities projects for the next two years.
+Bring forward SGD 700 million worth of public amenities projects for the next two years.

 What does this mean for the job seeker?
-Consider applying for a job in the Building and Construction Authority.
+First, consider the tips in finding Singapore jobs in the Building and Construction Authority.

-According to Dr. Walter Theseira, an economist at Singapore Institute of Management, skills mismatch is the reason new graduates are having a hard time gaining permanent, full-time employment.
+According to Dr Walter Theseira, an economist at the Singapore Institute of Management, skills mismatch is why new graduates are having a hard time gaining permanent, full-time employment.
 Usually, the job seeker’s skills do not suit the client’s expectations.

-The Singapore Human Resource Institute also pointed out that companies are seeking graduates with specialized degrees.
+The Singapore Human Resource Institute also pointed out that companies seek graduates with specialised degrees.
 So students who have a degree in arts or social sciences may not be highly sought after.
-On the other hand, SHRI’s president, Erman Tan, advises:
+But on the other hand, SHRI’s president, Erman Tan, advises:

 “This is not to say they don’t have prospects, but they need to be able to present to employers the additional strengths or skills that they have to stand out.”